ricardo-ayres/ck61/README.md

 The Motospeed CK61 keyboard misses the grave/tilde key and requires toggling a layer to access the secondary function of the keys.
 This makes the keyboard cumbersome to code on and to use daily.
-This repo includes a keymap for the linux console and a xkb layout for X11 amending those problems.
+This repo includes a keymap for the linux console, xkb and [Kmonad](https://github.com/kmonad/kmonad) **(recommended)** layouts amending those problems.

+## Kmonad keymap

+This is the best way to remap your keyboard, just write a simple service for Kmonad loading the correct keymap and it should work everywhere.
+Just remember to reset all your keymaps to us or us_intl.

 ## Linux console Keymap